qmi03/hpc-mpi-rma-report/src/contents/c4/index.typ

     SetByProcess1 := false;
   ],
 )
+// bo sung

-== My proposed implementation of Brook's algorithm
+== My proposed implementation of Brook's algorithm <impl>
-We can extend the concept of Brooks’ two-process barrier, where two processes share memory through shared variables, to a one-sided communication model.
+We can extend the concept of Brooks’ two-process barrier, where two processes share memory through shared variables, to the one-sided communication model.

 In this model, one process can directly access the variables of another process.
 Instead of storing the shared variables in a common memory segment, each process